chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 ##### The Constructor `prototype` Property

+- Every function has a `prototype` property that points to an object that contains a `constructor` property.
+The `constructor` property points back to the function itself.

 - All **function objects** have a `prototype` property.
 - Dunder proto will usually equal `consturctor.prototype` (aka the **prototype property**) given that the constructor is the constructor function that created that object.
 - References the default prototype objeect.